(pron. kee-vin; no accent, no apostrophe, no space)

 An academic immigrant.

-I am, among other things, an assistant professor of Rhetoric and Writing at Syracuse University.
+I am an assistant professor of Rhetoric and Writing at Syracuse University.
 I think, talk, and write about Caribbean Rhetoric–wrote a book on the subject, entitled Tropic Tendencies: Rhetoric, Popular Culture, and the Anglophone Caribbean.
 I recently shared a Call for Papers for an edited collection, entitled Islands in the Mainstream: Interdisciplinary Perspectives on Caribbean Rhetoric–the deadline (Nov.
 30, 2013) has passed.
 I’m compiling essays for that project now.
+I’ve also recently shown some of my photographs in an exhibition, Seeing Blue.
+The forthcoming book, Pay!, will feature images from the show and a series of essays that discuss the performance of Paramin Blue Devils from a contemporary rhetorical perspective.
+There are other projects–always other projects.

 I do these things because I have an insatiable and inexplicable need to understand my people and–having understood–advocate for them from the vantage point of evolving clarity and a half-negotiated exile.
 I’m reminded, here, of an interview by Andre Tanker.
-I feel like this path, this area of study, actually chose me.
+I feel like this path, this area of study and action, actually chose me.
 I didn’t choose it.
-Yes, I went to school and got a degree in English, as reflected on my CV, but that’s not what I mean.
+Yes, I went to school and got a degree in English, as reflected on my CV.
+I chose to do it, but that’s not exactly what I mean.

 It’s a privilege that I embrace.